Nev020/bruceleelog/README.md

 ## IV.
 Technical Schema (The Backup System)
 For long-term preservation, the **BACKUP DATA** feature distills the browser's internal storage into a single **JSON** (JavaScript Object Notation) string.
 This allows users to move their heritage data between devices or save it in a simple text file.

+## V. Technical Schema (The Backup System)

+For long-term preservation, the **BACKUP DATA** feature distills the browser's internal storage into a single **JSON** (JavaScript Object Notation) string.
+This allows users to move their heritage data between devices or save it in a simple text file.

 **Example Schema Structure:**
 ```json
 {